SEO will always be there as long as digital is there

 Search Engine Optimization (SEO) has become an irreplaceable part of all digital marketing strategies.
 No company can afford not to utilize the variety of SEO tools and methods at their disposal.
 The reason is simple – consumers have gone digital.
 To ensure stable growth, every business needs to be visible in the highly competitive online market.

 Let’s talk about SEO for small businesses.
 Right now, there are approximately 30 million small businesses in the US.
 That makes small businesses the majority of all companies in the country.
 In fact, their grip on the market is so firm that they hold 54 percent of all sales in the US.

 Do you know what’s driving them?
-It’s digitalization.
+It’s marketing automation and digitalization.

 Digitalization shapes consumer behaviors and affects small businesses more than anything else.
 Here is some data that explains this:

 - About 70 to 80 percent of people look for a company online before they visit a store or make a purchase.

 - Nearly 60 percent of all Google searches now come from mobile devices.

 - 17 and 25 percent of small businesses are investing in SEO and online marketing respectively.